 - strategies for difficult intubations

-- techniques for use of the Glidescope, and the LMA
+- how to use the Glidescope, and the LMA